stechtmann/Techtmann_Lab_Code/RNASeq.md

 sigtab = res[which(res$padj < alpha), ]
 ```

-# Alternative Path for Quant
+# Alternative Path for Quant if the above doesn't work.

 ### Upload quant data